homanchou/xr/book/build-your-own-webvr-site.md

 If you go to http://localhost:4000, you'll see that the homepage still shows the Phoenix default welcome page.
 We don't need that anymore.
 We can customize that page by first locating the path in the `router.ex` file.

-This line `get "/", PageController, :home` specifies that the `PageController` module and `home` function is responsible for handling that path.
+This line `get "/", PageController, :home` specifies that the `PageController` module and `home` function is responsible for handling the "/" default path.
 Inside that home function is a render function that specifies a `:home` template.

-And here I'll just say that there is some handwavy Phoenix magic happening that delegates to a view module with the same prefix as our controller, `PageHTML`, that hooks up the ability to define page templates in a folder.
-Open up page_html.ex and see this line:
+And here I'll just say that there is some handwavy Phoenix magic happening that hooks up a `home.html.heex` template to this controller by way of a `PageHTML`.
+Open up `page_html.ex` and see a module containing this line:

 ```elixir
 embed_templates "page_html/*"